enkai67/SSO_demo/README.md

 - **CAS Server**: Handles user authentication requests and issues tickets for validated sessions.
 - **App1**: Demonstrates how a client application can use SSO for user authentication.
 It checks for authentication tickets and validates them with the CAS.

-## Contributing
-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your features or fixes.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.